Turn your inefficient page into a successful one – 6 tips

 1. Lack of clear information

 What is this landing page and what can it offer to your visitors?
-Don’t overcomplicate, use short and clear sentences to convey your message.
-Most importantly, don’t hide its purpose!
-If you want more sign-ups to your newsletter, don’t bait people with a free iPad or ebook.
-Be honest.
+Don’t overcomplicate – use short, clear sentences.
+Most importantly, don’t hide its purpose.
+If you want more sign-ups for your newsletter, say it directly.

 2. Headlines and subheadings